-Threshold Description 5% A person with an interest of 5% or more (which has a broader meaning than simply being a registered shareholder) must file a substantial shareholder notice with the ASX.
+THRESHOLD DESCRIPTION 5% A person with an interest of 5% or more in a company listed on the ASX (which has a broader meaning than simply being a registered shareholder) must file a substantial shareholder notice with the ASX and with the company.
 This notice is available to the public through the ASX website.
 Each change of 1% or more in the holding must also be notified, until the holding has fallen below 5%. >10% A person with a greater than 10% interest can prevent a bidder from satisfying the tests to compulsorily acquire any remaining shares. >20% There are limited methods by which an interest (which again has a broader meaning than simply being a registered shareholder) of more than 20% can be obtained.
-The two primary methods are by a takeover bid or a scheme of arrangement (see section 4.2).

-Threshold Description >50% Voting control is achieved for ordinary resolutions (e.g. appointment and removal of directors).
+The two primary methods are by a takeover bid or a scheme of arrangement (see section 4.2). >50% Voting control is achieved for ordinary resolutions (e.g. appointment and removal of directors).
 75% A shareholder can ensure a special resolution is passed.
 90% Compulsory acquisition (squeeze out) of minority shareholders is generally permitted.
 100% Complete control of the target is achieved.